Birmingham: Bus and coach

 Bus networks throughout the city and wider region are widespread.
-261 million bus journeys were made in the TfWM area in 2016/17.
+247 million bus journeys were made in the TfWM area in 2024/25.
 Bus routes are mainly operated commercially by private companies, although TfWM and local councils subsidise socially necessary services.
 With Mobico Group (formerly National Express Group) being based in Birmingham, National Express West Midlands, accounts for nearly 80% of all bus journeys in the city, with other companies operating within the city including Arriva Midlands, Diamond Bus, Stagecoach Midlands and other smaller independent operators.

 The number 11 Outer Circle bus route, run by National Express West Midlands, which operates in both clockwise and anti-clockwise directions around the outskirts of the city, is the longest urban bus route in Europe, being over 26 mi long with 272 bus stops.

 The headquarters of Mobico Group are located in Digbeth, who own both National Express West Midlands and National Express Coaches, are based in offices above Birmingham Coach Station which also forms the latter's national hub.
-As well as National Express Coaches, the city is also served by Flixbus and Megabus.
+As well as National Express Coaches, the city is also served by Flixbus.